-\subsection{RQ2:What are the common accessibility features integrated into these interventions for children with dyslexia?}
+\subsubsection{RQ2:What are the common accessibility features integrated into these interventions for children with dyslexia?}

-Taking both technological and non-computing devices into account most of the applications targeted the common challenge of dyslexia.
+Taking both technological and non-computing interventions into account, most of the applications targeted the common challenge of dyslexia.
 This includes enhancing phonological awareness and letter-sound recognition.
-Immersive technologies like Virtual reality and augmented reality were focused on gamified activities that involved object's and shape identification which were useful training for adhering attention.
-Non-computing devices provided learning platform, engaging with physical objects like books, colors, cards, whiteboard, it also contains structural exercise to bolster active learning.
-Different word games like syllabic identification, exercise related to identifying consonant and vowels sounds, spelling test, etc. were common in both technological and non-compositional devices.
-Many mobile applications were developed, with word games, taking account to the strategies of non-computing methodologies, thereby filling the gap it posses.
-Many technological devices presented audio cues as assistive features to enhance reading fluency and accuracy, similarly OCR and story based app were common in enhancing readability. \\ To sum up, gamified learning platform were most common features identified.
-Integration of rewards, and points to motivate users, real-time feedback were central idea almost every application implemented.
-Personalized features including customizable application, adjusting system settings such as font size, colors, and word spacing, making reading more comfortable and cross platform support were the next big thing that some application presented.
-Lastly, every application were implementing VAKT strategy in most possible way to enhance the learning abilities of children with dyslexia.
+Immersive technologies like VR and AR were focused on gamified activities that involved object and shape identification, which were useful training for adhering attention.
+Non-computing devices provided learning platform, engaging with physical objects like books, colors, cards, whiteboard, and they also contain structural exercise to bolster active learning.
+Different word games like syllabic identification, exercise related to identifying consonant and vowel sounds, spelling test, etc., were common in both technological and non-computing interventions.
+Many mobile applications were developed, with word games, taking into account the strategies of non-computing methodologies, thereby filling the gap it possesses.
+Many technological devices presented audio cues as assistive features to enhance reading fluency and accuracy; similarly, OCR and story based app were common in enhancing readability.

+To sum up, gamified learning platforms were the most common features identified.
+Integration of rewards and points to motivate users, real-time feedback were central idea in almost every application implemented.
+Personalized features, including customizable applications, adjusting system settings such as font size, colors, and word spacing, making reading more comfortable, and cross-platform support, were the next big thing that some applications presented.
+Lastly, every application was implementing the VAKT strategy in as many possible ways to enhance the learning abilities of children with dyslexia.

-\subsection{RQ3: What gaps exist in current assistive technology research for children with dyslexia, and what opportunities exist for innovation?}
+\subsubsection{RQ3: What gaps exist in current assistive technology research for children with dyslexia, and what opportunities exist for innovation?}

 Current research on assistive technologies for children with dyslexia poses some gaps.
 First being lack of long-term studies to evaluate the efficacy of this device; there is little to no evidence on whether these benefits persist over time.
 The existing research was conducted with a small number of participants, in some cases even with their parents.
 This limits the generalizability of the system across a diverse population.